studiochampgauche/wordpress-boilerplate/README.md

 > [!IMPORTANT]
-> Version 3 is arriving quietly and will work if you download it, put a look on the v3 branch and [project](https://github.com/users/studiochampgauche/projects/1).
+> Version 3 is arriving quietly and will work if you download it on v3 branch.
+Put a look on [project](https://github.com/users/studiochampgauche/projects/1) if you want follow the progress.

 # Our WordPress Project